Whoever said humor is subjective has clearly never played the finest comedy games or had hilarious moments in entertaining video games.

 Platforms: Windows, PS4, Xbox One, Nintendo Switch, Mac

-Aside from spawning some of the finest fowl-related memes to date, Untitled Goose Game is an amusing and uncomplicated stealth sandbox game starring mischievous geese.
+Aside from spawning some of the best fowl-related memes to date, Untitled Goose Game is an entertaining and simple stealth sandbox game starring mischievous geese.

 In it, you and a friend control unhinged fowls whose sole purpose is to annoy their fellow man in just about every imaginable way.

-Environments are packed with arbitrary items that can be interacted with in unique ways, mainly to upset any nearby humans.
+Environments are packed with random items that can be interacted with in distinctive ways, mainly to upset any nearby humans.

 While it may not offer the most comprehensive or robust stealth gameplay, it’s good for a few laughs with friends or family.